Aquatic-Drone-Testbed/Control-Station/README.md

 # install the required packages

-crate a new conda environment with the following command
+create a new conda environment with the following command
 ```bash
     conda create --name capstone python=3.11.7
 ```